aswasi/Ethiopia/Stata/README.md

 The typical project structure is created by executing the ```00_SetupFoldersGlobals.do``` file and produces a directory similar to the one below:
 ![File Folder Structure](https://cloud.githubusercontent.com/assets/5873344/5705046/5c5b81de-9a44-11e4-802b-1ca8d44c94c5.PNG)

-Line 34 of of the file creates the main project path and line 36 changes the directory to this path.
+The following code creates the main project path and line 36 changes the directory to this path.
 ``` {stata}
   global projectpath "U:\"
   cd "$projectpath"
 ```

-Lines 40-49 create the root project folder and check if a folder with the same name already exists.
+Then create the root project folder and check if a folder with the same name already exists.
 ```{stata}
 local pFolder UgandaLVM
 foreach dir in `pFolder' {